auerlab/fasda/README.md

 Parametric tests used by popular tools can provide reasonable power at very low sample sizes in exchange for high FDR.
-However, their high FDR and otherwise poor performance for large sample sizes indicates a need for a new approach.
+However, their high FDR and otherwise poor performance for large sample sizes illustrates a need for a new approach.
 Our first goal with diffanal is to address this need order to fill an under-served niche.
-Additional use cases may be addressed at a later date.
+Additional use cases including data with fewer replicates may be addressed at a later date.

 ## Status

 We're still in the fairly early stages of development.
-Currently, we are able to normalize counts using Mean Ratios Normalization (MRN) and compute fold-change and Mann-Whitney P-values for an arbitrary number of conditions.
+We are able to normalize counts using Mean Ratios Normalization (MRN) and compute fold-change and Mann-Whitney P-values for an arbitrary number of conditions.

 Currently only kallisto abundance.tsv files can be used as input.
-A tool to compute abundances from SAM/BAM/CRAM files and produce a kallisto style abundance file is in the works so that data from other aligners can eventually be used, including ChIP and ATAC peaks.
+A tool to compute abundances from SAM/BAM/CRAM files and produce a kallisto style abundance file is in the works so that RNA-Seq data from other aligners can eventually be used.
+We also plan to eventually support ChIP and ATAC peak data.

 The sample output below is from 14 biological replicates of yeast RNA-Seq data with wild-type and SNF2 mutant conditions.
 The run times included